 Homeowners often find dead swarmer termites near a sunny window.
 It’s very common for a customer to call us because they see, “a lot of dead ants with wings” in their house.

 Termite swarmers are pale in color, another distinguishing characteristic from carpenter ants, which are usually black, red, brown, or yellow.

 This is the type of termite that eats wood (as well as other cellulose products) and causes damage.
 The workers work 24 hours a day for their entire 2-year life.

 These pests are blind and do not come out into the open.
 Workers are generally only seen when infested areas (like the inside of walls) are torn apart.
 When this happens, you won’t see them for long because they’ll scurry away in an attempt to get into a dark, moist area.

-These are just a few examples of termite types.
 The fact is that carpenter ants and termites have multiple life stages as well as multiple member groups, including: